snap-stanford/snap-python/doc/source/reference/basic.rst

         Returns a bool indicating whether the content of the string is just whitespace.

-   Below is some code demonstrating the use of the TFlt type:
+   Below is some code demonstrating the use of the TStr type:

       >>> s = snap.TStr('Welcome to Snap.py!')
       >>> print s.CStr()